panaC/opds-server-firebase/README.md

 ### /webpub

-Create, Read, Update and Delete an [Readium Wepub Publication Manifest](https://github.com/readium/webpub-manifest)
+Create, Read, Update and Delete a [Readium Wepub Publication Manifest](https://github.com/readium/webpub-manifest)

 this http route allow to serve a webpub manifest without include it in an opdsFeed.
 A readium web publication manifest can't be added in an opdsFeed.
 It's should be converter and linked inside an OPDSPublication before publish it in the opds feed.